15 Best Neighborhoods in Indianapolis, IN

 Despite the stunning homes, there are still plenty of apartments to choose from.
 They’re situated in older homes or small complexes.

 Ready to pack up and move to the Midwest’s thriving epicenter of career, commerce, and entertainment?
-Find a new apartment in your favorite Indianapolis neighborhood with Apartment List.
+Find a new apartment in your favorite Indianapolis neighborhood with Apartment List and learn about our average rent prices.